kaeferfreund/BYDB-Box_reversed/readme.md

 * Processor sees to be an imx6sx Arm® Quad-/Dual-Core Cortex A53 CPU up to 1.5 GHz, integrated Cortex M4
 * RootFS seems to be located in rootfs.ubifs file - signed unfortunately

+# How can I help?
+We are currently looking for people that have a BYD battery AND a GEN24 on hand.
+We are shipping logging devices with premade cables at our own cost to sniff RS485 communication between GEN24 and BYD batteries, so that we can reverse engineer and immitate the protocol.

+IF you have both, GEN24 + BYD we would be really happy to generate a logfile.

+# How does the logger work?
+Its a simple RS485 to USB converter.
+We are simply loggin the raw serial-data with timestamps added.

 # Supporting Links
 * https://keith-koep.com/en/products/products-trizeps/trizeps-viii-imx8-features/?gclid=CjwKCAjw-5v7BRAmEiwAJ3DpuPQ6A34wcfwYbqatG6AUj-NO5naHUnLqs9uFIsSlAf9oZhX7sAYQpxoCZ70QAvD_BwE